Package, Sign, and Verify Charts

 sub rsa3072 2021-06-17 [E]

 The pub section shows us the unique identifier of our public key 8D40FE0CACC3FED4AD1C217180BA57AAFAAD1CA5.
-In a real scenario, this could be uploaded to an OpenPGP keyserver like https://keyserver.ubuntu.com and users would be able to download it by using this unique identifier and then verify our signatures.
+In a real scenario, this could be uploaded to an OpenPGP keyserver like https://keyserver.ubuntu.com.
+Users could download it using this unique identifier and verify our signatures.

-As mentioned before, in a production environment, you should use another command to generate your keys.
+As mentioned before, you should use another command to generate your keys in a production environment.
 Something like gpg --full-generate-key

-would be better since it asks you for more details, and you can fine-tune cryptographic settings, expiration dates, set an email address associated with the key, and so on.
+would be better since it asks you for more details, and you can fine-tune cryptographic settings and expiration dates, set an email address associated with the key, and so on.

 Most Linux distributions nowadays use GnuPG v2, which stores keys in a different format than the previous version.
-To sign charts, Helm currently prefers the older format.
+Helm currently uses the older format to sign charts.
 We can convert the new secret keyring format to the old format and store it in a file called secring.gpg with the following command:

 gpg --export-secret-keys >~/.gnupg/secring.gpg